-Note that this does not guarantee that information will not leak because implementations might not be able to fully isolate all caches (e.g., RTT estimates).
+Note that this does not guarantee no leakage of information, as implementations might not be able to fully isolate all caches (e.g., RTT estimates).
 Note that this property could degrade Connection performance.

 8.1.11.
 Read-Only Connection Properties